Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Introduction

-The paper is organised as follows. {Section \ref{sec:energy} recalls the physical derivation of the wave equation via Hamilton’s principle and motivates a natural energy functional for the Helmholtz equation.
-Section \ref{sec:variational} introduces notation and functional-analytic preliminaries and defines the variational formulations and the regularised energies, and Section \ref{sec:proofs} proves the main results.
+The paper is organised as follows. {Section \ref{sec:energy} recalls the physical derivation of the wave equation via Hamilton's principle and motivates natural Lagrangian functionals for the Helmholtz equation.
+Section \ref{sec:variational} introduces notation and functional-analytic preliminaries and defines the variational formulations and the regularised Lagrangians, and Section \ref{sec:proofs} proves the main results.
 Section \ref{sec:numerics} discusses discrete approximations based on neural networks and conforming finite elements and illustrates their formulation within the variational framework.
-We conclude in Section \ref{sec:conc}.}